palaa159/Docs/research tools/Neuromore.md

 The basic structure of a classifer consists of a input device (such as OpenBCI V3) connected to processing nodes that end in some sort of output node.

-This sort of graphical programming (or [visual programming](https://en.wikipedia.org/wiki/Visual_programming_language)) also appears in very popular programs like [PureData](https://puredata.info/) and [MAX]( https://en.wikipedia.org/wiki/Max_(software)/) for more general puroses and [OpenViBE](http://docs.openbci.com/research%20tools/OpenViBE) and of course Neuromore for EEG specific processing.
+This sort of graphical programming (or [visual programming](https://en.wikipedia.org/wiki/Visual_programming_language)) also appears in very popular programs like [PureData](https://puredata.info/) and [MAX]( https://en.wikipedia.org/wiki/Max_(software)/) for more general puroses and [OpenViBE](http://docs.openbci.com/research%20tools/OpenViBE) and of course neuromore for EEG specific processing.

 The basic idea is that a stream of data that originates at the input device can then be mapped, processed and transformed into outputs that are useful, informative or just plain cool.

 ![alpha detector](../assets/images/alpha-detect-gs.png)

-The getting started example for OpenBCI in the Neuromore Studio explores these areas and how to properly use the graphical programming interface.
+The getting started example for OpenBCI in the neuromore Studio explores these areas and how to properly use the graphical programming interface.

 The best example within the classifier is perhaps the dynamic alpha detector.